EthanCai/programming-learning-notes/nodejs-learning-notes.md

 - [NW.js](http://nwjs.io/): NW.js (previously known as node-webkit) lets you call all Node.js modules directly from DOM and enables a new way of writing applications with all Web technologies.
 - [slimerjs](https://github.com/laurentj/slimerjs)
 - [node-qt](https://github.com/arturadib/node-qt): C++ Qt bindings for Node.js

+## Process Supervisor

+- [PM2](https://github.com/Unitech/pm2): Production process manager for Node.js applications with a built-in load balancer https://app.keymetrics.io/
+- [Nodemon](http://nodemon.io/): Nodemon is a utility that will monitor for any changes in your source and automatically restart your server. **Perfect for development.**

 ## Others